The H. E. Huntington’s San Marino Ranch, Southern California

 Spanish Hacienda Decor

-I found a Huntington mansion/buildings inventory book in the Huntington’s archives.
+I found a Huntington mansion/buildings inventory book in the Huntington Library archives.
 It gives us clues what the rooms of the Bowling Alley/Billiards Rooms actually looked like in the 1920’s.
-This retreat with a inspired Spanish influence, the description sounds like it looked like a elegant Hacienda-styled rooms.
-They had one Mahogany Spanish Cupboard with 2 doors- elaborately carved 52″ x 26″;There was an inlaid wood Spanish Table, made of rosewood & ivory 31″ x 22″ of the Redezne Collection.
+This retreat with a inspired Spanish influence, the description sounds like it looked like a elegant Hacienda Ranch-styled rooms.
+They had one Mahogany Spanish Cupboard with 2 doors- elaborately carved, 52″ x 26″;There was an inlaid wood Spanish Table, made of rosewood & ivory 31″ x 22″ of the Redezne Collection.
 Also, a rectangular table with brass mounts & 2 drawers, 2 carved mahogany Spanish armchairs with terra cotta color & red silk brocade seats & one Mahogany Spanish armchair with red silk seat.
 There was 6 carved dark walnut Spanish straight back chairs & wood seats with 3 low Spanish armchairs with leather seats & backs.
 Along the Billiard & pool tables, were 3 carved Spanish benches two with arms, 7′ x 8′ long, respectively.

-Mrs. Huntington & Sir Joseph Duveen’s decorated a lot of the rooms at the Huntington Mansion.
+Mrs. Arabella Huntington & Mr. Joseph Duveen’s decorated a lot of the rooms at the Huntington Mansion.
 Most likely, he might have helped her with a theme for the Billiards Room/ Bowling Alley was Rancho Spanish style.
-They had a China Cuspidor, one pair of gilt mirrors with rosettes, one pair of carved Spanish cupboards with 2 doors, & semi-circle mahogany console table with 4 drawers & 4 feet high high of the Redezne Collection, one old Spanish Chest with folding legs with gilt, & one Chinese Bookcase (7 doors & 3 shelves 50″ high), & one mahogany Spanish Chest 16″ x 13″x 7″ with brass finishes.
-All these items went to the estate of Mr. H.E.
-Huntington (his daughters).
+They had a China Cuspidor, one pair of gilt mirrors with rosettes, one pair of carved Spanish cupboards with 2 doors, & semi-circle mahogany console table with 4 drawers & 4 feet high high of the Redezne Collection, one old Spanish Chest with folding legs with gilt, & one Chinese Bookcase (7 doors & 3 shelves 50″ high), & one mahogany Spanish Chest: 16″ x 13″x 7″ with brass finishes.
+All these items went to the estate of Mr. H. E. Huntington (his daughters).

 Billards Room/Bowling Alley Paintings:

-There was 7 oil paintings that graced the walls of these rooms: “The Apple Gatherers”, Portrait Sunset of Ruth”, “Portrait of Woman’s Head”, “Landscape: Courtyard with Various Figures”, a early French interior by Navier & “Model Bathing” by Richomme, & a portrait paintings of H. E. Huntington.
-They also had a framed photo of C. P. Huntington: who was HEH’s uncle & Arabella Huntington’s deceased husband.
-These paintings all went to the library after Mr. Huntington died & the portrait painting of H. E. Huntington went to Estate (his family).
+There were 7 oil paintings in the Bowling Alley/Billards Room (SMR).
+There was: “The Apple Gatherers”, “Portrait Sunset of Ruth”, “Portrait of Woman’s Head”, “Landscape: Courtyard with Various Figures”, a early French interior by Navier & “Model Bathing” by Richomme, & a portrait paintings of H. E. Huntington.
+They also had a framed photo of Collis P. Huntington: who was HEH’s uncle & Arabella Huntington’s deceased husband.
+These paintings all went to the library after Mr. H.E.
+Huntington died & the portrait painting of H. E. Huntington went to Estate (his family).

 A Petit Library: